Keyboard shortcuts

 Implemented Linter Rules (Rakata-Lint)

-3. Invalid Hooks: (Pending) Scans for explicitly empty or "default" OnTrapTriggered references that invoke the traps.2da fallback.
+• Trap Hook Fallback Detection: Scans for empty / null / literally-named "default" OnTrapTriggered references that silently invoke the traps.2da fallback.